 Trump Administration To Drop Refugee Cap To 45,000, Lowest In Years

 The Trump administration plans to cap the number of refugees the U.S. will accept next year at 45,000.
-That's a dramatic drop from the level set by the Obama administration, and would be the lowest number in years.
+That is a dramatic drop from the level set by the Obama administration and would be the lowest number in years.

 The White House formally announced its plans in a report to congressional leaders Wednesday, as required by law.